 Snack🍪 This is a quiet time of the day.
 Campers travel from campfire and into the dining hall for snack.
 They quietly talk about the day with their cabin mates.

-Vespers🙏🌙 Once tidied up from snack, the campers and counsellors head over to Vesper Point, on the edge of the ravine and the lake, here staff lead the camp in a short meaningful story related to a bible verse and a few quiet songs as they reflect on their day.
-Vespers ends in prayer and campers walk quietly to their cabins to get ready for bed.
+Vespers🌙 Once tidied up from snack, the campers and counsellors head over to Vesper Point, on the edge of the ravine and the lake, here staff lead the camp in a short meaningful story and a few quiet songs as they reflect on their day.
+When Vespers ends campers walk quietly to their cabins to get ready for bed.